-When your computer slows to a crawl, it is very frustrating.
-One of the worst things that people do when trying to restore the performance of their PC is to remove the security software.
+When your computer slows to a crawl and is non-responsive, it can be very frustrating.
+But, one of the worst things you can do when trying to restore the performance of your PC is to remove the security software.
 Getting rid of your protective barrier just opens you up to threats that could make things even worse.

-So you know that you need a security product on your computer, but you don’t want any software to impact the speed or performance.
-That’s why an excellent choice is Avast antivirus products.
+You know that you need a security product on your computer, but you don’t want to install software that will impact speed, performance, or be resource-hungry.
+That’s why an excellent choice for security protection are any of the Avast antivirus products.

 But don’t take my word for it.

 AV-Comparatives, a well-known and trusted third party testing lab, recently tested 20 antivirus and internet security products.
 Avast Free Antivirus topped every single one of them – paid security suites and free antivirus protection – and received an Advanced Plus three star award for the May 2015 Performance Test.